Srikar-V675/Leetcode-75/Arrays | Strings/1. Merge Alternatively/approach.md

 merged: a p b q c   d
 ```

-# Approach
+# 2. Approach

-It is a very simple problem, we need to iterate while concatenating each character alternatively from both strings until one of the strings or both are exhausted.

-After this we can check the string which is longer and concatenate the remaining characters by using the index that came out of the above loop.
+This problem can be solved by iterating through both strings while concatenating each character alternatively until one or both strings are exhausted.
+If one string is longer, concatenate the remaining characters from that string to the end of the merged string.

-# Pseudo Code
+# 3. Pseudo Code

 ```
 N = word1 length